 As technologies continue to evolve, generation gaps grow, and reaching audiences in meaningful ways becomes increasingly difficult, organizations today need to dig deeper than ever before to understand their customers’ attitudes and behaviours.
 By tapping into our online consumer research community, AskingCanadians.com, Delvinia is able to uncover Canadian consumer insights that help inform our client’s More »Posted in AskingCanadians, Digital Culture, Webinar.

 This post is the first in a 3-part series featuring results from our AskingCanadians™ Back to School poll of 1000 Canadian parents with school-age children.
 Look for Part 2: ‘Back to School Spending’ tomorrow.
 In 2010 back to school shopping extends well beyond the latest fashions, triple-fold organizers and designer backpacks.
 Technology devices and gadgets are now More »Posted in AskingCanadians, Data Collection, Digital Culture, Entertainment.

 Smartphone ownership in Canada is significant and growing, but the majority of Canadians do not yet own smartphones.
 One reason for the slow adoption may be traced back to the long-term contracts that consumers are forced to agree to by the major mobile providers.
-Three-year contracts are commonplace, with significant buy-out fees imposed for early More »Posted in Technology, White Papers.
+Three-year contracts are commonplace, with significant buy-out fees imposed for early More »Posted in Reports/White Papers, Technology.